First Great Western Link: Depot

 FGWL's fleet was maintained at Reading TMD.

 Demise

 On 6 November 2002 as part of a franchise reorganisation by the Strategic Rail Authority, it was announced that the Great Western, Thames Trains and Wessex Trains franchises would be combined to form the Greater Western franchise.
-This was part of a Strategic Rail Authority strategy to reduce the number of train operating companies providing services from a single London terminal.
+This was part of a Strategic Rail Authority strategy to reduce the number of train operating companies providing services from a single London terminus.
 This was expected to improve efficiency and reliability.

 In December 2005 the Department for Transport awarded the new Greater Western franchise to First with the services operated by FGWL transferring to First Great Western on 1 April 2006.